 This definitions covers Key Definitions within Recycling for GCSE Chemistry.
-Revise Recycling in Using Resources for GCSE Chemistry with 20 exam-style questions and 14 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 15 of 20 in this topic.
+Revise Recycling in Using Resources for GCSE Chemistry with 23 exam-style questions and 14 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
+It is section 4 of 9 in this topic.
 Make sure you can use the exact wording confidently, because definition marks are often lost through vague language.

 Topic position